-Check available settings for improving recording quality (you can often adjust sample rate and bit depth, and control input gain).
+To get started recording on your mobile phone, first check available settings for improving recording quality (sample rate, bit depth, and control input gain).
 If not using an external microphone, make sure the internal microphone is pointing directly at the 12th fret of the guitar between 10 – 15 inches from the source.
-Ensure your phone is not sitting on a hard, non absorptive surface to avoid mechanical vibrations and record in a room that doesn’t have a lot of hard reflective surfaces.
-Lastly, be sure to put your phone in airplane mode to avoid phone calls or txts while recording, ensure the battery is well charged, shut down any apps you have open and ensure you have enough available space.
+Ensure your phone is not sitting on a hard, non-absorptive surface to avoid mechanical vibrations and record in a room that doesn’t have a lot of hard reflective surfaces.
+Lastly, be sure to put your phone in airplane mode, ensure the battery is well charged, and you have enough available space.

 Why your smart phone is perhaps your greatest songwriting tool

 There’s actually a lot you can do to improve the quality of the audio you record, including: